Covid-19 - PPE and Infection Control

 PHE have also produced a video for PPE

-The Infection Prevention Society (IPS) also have a wealth of Covid-19 resources that include awareness training, patient leaflets, guidance in particular settings and strategies for managing PPE shortages.
+The Infection Prevention Society (IPS) also have a wealth of Covid-19 resources that include awareness training, patient leaflets and guidance in particular settings.

 PPE Covid-19 Guidance for Home visits

 PHE have updated their PPE detail for non aerosol gas procedures and have produced posters to demonstrate the donning and doffing.
 Please click on the images below to download and print as required.

 This remains one of the highest priorities in terms of ensuring practices have an adequate supply and also the ongoing question about the level of PPE you require in general practice.

 DHSC, in partnership with NHS Supply Chain, have implemented a new PPE portal: how to order COVID-19 personal protective equipment to ensure continued access to free PPE and related items for eligible users until March 2023.

 All eligible users will receive an invite to ensure migration across to the new platform.

 Local Resilience Forums (LRFs) can respond to local spikes in need, including those in social care and primary care, where there are current blockages in the supply chain.
 The PPE stock provided to LRFs is to support urgent need in vital services which are not linked to the NHS Supply Chain.
 This PPE is intended to support service providers which have exhausted their usual routes for PPE and there remains an urgent need for additional stock.